Liberals table proposal for expanded Commons COVID-19 meetings, summer sittings

 The special committee has been meeting in the House of Commons chamber once a week in person, with fewer than three dozen MPs actually present, and twice a week virtually.

-The Liberals are now proposing four meetings a week until mid-June with a hybrid of in-person and virtual attendance that would see a small number of MPs in the chamber and others participating via two large video screens set up on either side of the Speaker's chair.
+The Liberals are now proposing four meetings a week until June 17 with a hybrid of in-person and virtual attendance that would see a small number of MPs in the chamber and others participating via two large video screens set up on either side of the Speaker's chair.

-The motion also proposes four sittings of House of Commons in July and August, which would allow question period.
-That would give MPs the chance to ask cabinet ministers about issues unrelated to COVID-19 — a key concern raised by the Conservatives in recent weeks.
+The motion also proposes four sittings of the House of Commons in July and August, each with a question period that would allow MPs the chance to ask cabinet ministers about issues unrelated to COVID-19 — a key issue of contention for the Conservatives in recent weeks.

-Because they hold only a minority of seats, the Liberals need the support of at least one of the main opposition parties to pass this motion.

 Mark Kennedy, a spokesperson for Government House Leader Pablo Rodriguez, says if this motion is adopted, it would provide more hours for MPs to question government than they would have if Parliament was sitting normally.

-He would not comment on the behind-the-scenes negotiations ongoing among federal political parties over how Parliament should function as the COVID-19 crisis drags on.
+He would not comment on the behind-the-scenes negotiations that have been ongoing among federal political parties over how Parliament should function as the COVID-19 crisis drags on.

+Because they hold only a minority of seats, the Liberals need the support of at least one of the main opposition parties to pass the motion.

+The NDP negotiated the terms of the motion with the Liberals and support it going to the House of Commons for debate, according to a senior party source who spoke on background because they were not authorized to speak publicly.

+The NDP also wants federal help for people with disabilities who are not eligible for the Canada Emergency Response Benefit.

+Meanwhile, the Conservatives have had it with the COVID-19 committee.
+They've complained bitterly that it precludes them from asking the government questions on anything but the pandemic, although in reality that rule has not been consistently applied.

-Conservative Leader Andrew Scheer called Friday for the House of Commons to resume its normal work schedule five days a week — albeit with no more than 50 MPs sitting in the chamber at any one time in order to respect public health protocols on physical distancing.
+Conservative Leader Andrew Scheer called Friday for Parliament to be declared an essential service, allowing the House of Commons to resume its normal work schedule of five days a week — albeit with no more than 50 MPs sitting in the chamber at any one time in order to respect public health protocols on physical distancing.

 That would allow MPs to resume moving motions, ask questions on whatever topic they like and engage in what Scheer called "proper debate" on government legislation, private members' bills and opposition motions.